webpack/webpack.js.org/src/content/configuration/externals.md

 `function (context, request, callback)`

-It might be useful to define your own function to control the behavior of what you want to externalize from webpack. [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals), for example, excludes all modules from the `node_modules` directory and provides some options too, for example, whitelist packages.
+It might be useful to define your own function to control the behavior of what you want to externalize from webpack. [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals), for example, excludes all modules from the `node_modules` directory and provides some options to, for example, whitelist packages.

-It basically comes down to this:
+The function receives three parameters:

+- `context` (`string`): The directory of the file which contains the import.
+- `request` (`string`): The import path being requested.
+- `callback` (`Function`): Callback function used to indicate how the module should be externalized.

+The callback function takes three parameters:

+- `err` (`Error`): Used to indicate if there has been an error while externalizing the import.
+If there is an error, this should be the only parameter used.
+- `result` (`string | string[] | Object`): Describes the external module.
+Can accept a string in the format `${type} ${path}`, or one of the other standard external formats ([string](#string), [string[]](#string-1), or [Object](#object))
+- `type` (`string`): Optional parameter that indicates the module type (if it has not already been indicated in the `result` parameter).

+As an example, to externalize all imports where the import path matches a regular expression you could do the following:

 ```javascript
 module.exports = {